Obstetrician Gynecologist

 Hi, i am pregnant now.
 (20 weeks) I using vitamins and there is 1000 mcg of folic acid.
 It is ok or too much?

-Asked by egle about 10 years ago
+Asked by egle over 10 years ago

 400 mcg of folic acid is the recommended dosage in pregnancy unless you have other underlying medical issues such as twins, use of certain anti-seizure medications or history of a baby with a neural tube defect.